Terpineol Terpenes – Sources, Smell, Medicinal Applications

 Terpineol might be naturally occurring but it is regularly synthesized for use by the food and cosmetics industries.
 Pinene is known for the pine scent as the name might suggest and is closely related to terpineol.

 Terpenes, which are sometimes referred to as ‘fragrant essential oils’ have a primary function of creating aromas.
-From the evolutionary point of view, the offensive taste and smell of the terpene-rich plants serves to repel insects and animals that would otherwise feed on their flowers.
+From the evolutionary point of view, the offensive taste and smell of the terpene-rich plants serve to repel insects and animals that would otherwise feed on their flowers.

 Terpineol produces a floral aroma that often resembles apple blossoms, citrus, clove, or even lilacs.
 It will also remind you of eucalyptus sap.
 In terms of flavor, terpineol tastes like anise and mint.

-It is often hard to distinguish terpineol’s aroma in cannabis and other pinene-rich plant because of the fact that it is usually found with large quantities of pinene, which has quite a dominating scent that masks the lilac scent of terpineol.
+It is often hard to distinguish terpineol’s aroma in cannabis and other pinene-rich plants because of the fact that it is usually found with large quantities of pinene, which has quite a dominating scent that masks the lilac scent of terpineol.

 Terpenes have been found to possess a variety of medical uses in spite of the fact that their main role is to act as odor agents.
-The medical applications of terpineol range from cancer fighting properties to treatment of depression to battling arthritis inflammation.
+The medical applications of terpineol range from cancer-fighting properties to treatment of depression to battling arthritis inflammation.

 Terpineol has been found to be mildly sedative and relaxes users.
-It is also acts as an antibiotic, antioxidant, anti-inflammatory, and has even been found to be effective in the treatment of malaria.
+It also acts as an antibiotic, antioxidant, anti-inflammatory, and has even been found to be effective in the treatment of malaria.
 It even inhibits skin acne, which is great news for teenagers all over the world.

-However, the most distinctive property of terpineol by far is the cancer fighting ability by killing tumors.
-Several studies have revealed the cancer fighting abilities of terpineol, which is most commonly found in a variety of cannabis strains and other terpineol-rich plants.
+However, the most distinctive property of terpineol by far is the cancer-fighting ability by killing tumors.
+Several studies have revealed the cancer-fighting abilities of terpineol, which is most commonly found in a variety of cannabis strains and other terpineol-rich plants.